Accessibility Audits

 Digital accessibility audit reports

-Our IAAP-certified experts will manually examine your content for compliance with American and international standards for accessibility.
-These include the Americans with Disabilities Act (ADA), Section 508, and the Web Content Accessibility Guidelines (WCAG).
+Our experienced IAAP-certified experts will manually review your content for compliance with American and international standards for accessibility.
+These include the Americans with Disabilities Act (ADA), Section 508, and the Web Content Accessibility Guidelines (WCAG) 2.1 and 2.2.

 IAAP icon in the middle of a large light blue circle.
 Three small circles overlapping with it and in those circles it says, 'ADA', 'WCAG', and 'Section 508' respectively.

-You'll get a full report that precisely describes any issues we discover, and how you can fix them.
+You'll get a full report that describes any issues, and how you can fix them.

 Our auditing process follows careful steps:

 1. How many types of content do you have?
-Do you have an app for an iPhone, a website, PDF support documentation, an application that runs on a digital kiosk?
+Do you have a website, as well as an app for an iPhone, PDF support documentation, and an application that runs on a digital kiosk?
 How much content is there?
 Answering these questions helps us to set accurate parameters for the audit.

-2. How do people access your content, and what do they do with it?
-Together, we will document the most important features of your technology and produce an exact series of steps that a user performs.
+2. How do people access your content?
+What do they do with it?
+Together, we will document the most important features of your technology and create a series of steps that the average user performs.

-3. The audit moves step-by-step through your most popular scenarios in order to evaluate real-world usage of your technology.
-Can people who use various types of assistive technology perform every step of each process, and get all the information they need?
+3. Our audit moves step-by-step through your most popular scenarios to evaluate how well people can use your technology.
+Can people who use various assistive technologies perform every step of the common user journeys?
+Can they access all the information they need?

 Why a manual audit?